 I still dream about that salad once in a while.

 Turns out it grows really well, too!
-While my regular basil was looking scraggly and yellowed, my Thai basil was OUT.
+While my regular basil was looking scraggly and yellowed from the heat, my Thai basil was OUT.
 OF.
 CONTROL.

 So I had to make something with it!
 Too much basil = pesto, naturally.
 But Thai basil?
-How about pesto with Thai flavors like peanuts and lime?
+I wasn’t really sure the licorice flavor with go with parmesan and pine nuts in a traditional pesto.
+But how about pesto with Thai flavors like peanuts and lime?
 Heck, yes!

 - 2 cups packed Thai basil leaves